 This instruction is given because the government help protects the citizens against crime and injustice.
 They work to create a peaceful atmosphere to live in.
 If we work against this, we work against God.

-For God is not the God of chaos, and He wants criminals to be punished and removed from the ability to harm others.
+For God is not the God of chaos, and He wants criminals to be punished and removed from having the ability to harm others.
 In this way the government serves God.
 But this instruction is tied to its purpose to do good.
 Paul himself who wrote this spent his last years in prison because he would not obey rules that conflicted with God’s will.
 And so when God’s instruction conflicts with the government, God’s people are to choose faithfulness to Him first.

 This is why Christians were hunted down and executed in the Roman era because they would not do the governments bidding.
 That is why so many Christians who would not obey the Pope suffered during the middle ages.
 It had been decided by the government that the Pope was in charge of what was religious right and what was wrong.
 But the Pope’s rules conflicted with God’s and they chose obedience to God.